What is bone cancer?

-2. Laboratory Tests: Urine and blood tests help identify abnormalities caused by cancer.
+2. Laboratory Tests: Urine and blood tests help identify defects due to cancer.

-3. Imaging tests: (Further elaborated in Screening Tests) Imaging tests used in diagnosing cancer may include a computerized tomography (CT) scan, bone scan, magnetic resonance imaging (MRI), positron emission tomography (PET) scan, ultrasound, and X-ray, among others.
+3. Imaging tests: Imaging tests used in diagnosing cancer may include computerized tomography (CT) scan, bone scan, magnetic resonance imaging (MRI), positron emission tomography (PET) scan, ultrasound, and X-ray, among others.

 4. Biopsy: Samples of cells are collected and viewed under a microscope lens.
-This usually depends on where the cancer is located in the bones.
-While normal cells look uniform and equally sized, cancer cells vary in sizes without apparent organization.
+This usually depends on where the cancer is in the bones.
+While healthy cells look uniform and equally sized, cancer cells vary in sizes without apparent organization.

-Treatment of different cancers depends on the different objectives that vary from case to case:
+Treatment of different cancers depends on the various objectives that vary from case to case:

-3. Adjuvant treatment: The aim with adjuvant treatment is to remove any remaining cells after surgery.
-This is usually carried out by chemotherapy, radiation therapy and hormone therapy
+3. Adjuvant treatment: Adjuvant therapy aims to remove any remaining cells after surgery.
+Usually, chemotherapy, radiation therapy, and hormone therapy do the job.

 4. Palliative treatment: Palliative treatment is used to relieve symptoms and improve quality of life.

 A malignant bone tumor that arises from cells of the cartilage either from the healthy bone (primary chondrosarcoma) or in a pre-existing cartilaginous tumor-like enchondroma (secondary chondrosarcoma).
 It may arise from any bone but is common in flat bones such as ribs, scapula, and ribs.